 SHELTERS & SAFETY

-There have been multiple reports that safety measures are not being respected in homeless shelters, despite guidance issued by the NYC Department of Health and Mental Hygiene.
+Since the onset of the pandemic, there have been multiple reports that safety measures are not being respected in homeless shelters, despite guidance issued by the NYC Department of Health and Mental Hygiene.
 For example, in many shelters, rooms are not being sanitized, social distancing is not being enforced in common areas, and shelter residents are not being provided with gloves and masks.
 Residents in dorm-style shelters are particularly concerned due to crowded living quarters, where it is impossible to "socially distance."
 Several residents have reported conditions that feel “dangerous and unsanitary."
-If you have shelter experiences you’d like to share, you can contact us here.

-We know that if NYC is at the epicenter of this virus, homeless folks are on the frontlines.
-The COVID-19 public health crisis is exposing our city and state for failing to house New Yorkers and to provide access to safe, affordable homes for all.
+We know that when it comes to COVID-19, homeless folks are on the frontlines.
+The public health crisis is exposing our city and state for failing to house New Yorkers and to provide access to safe, affordable homes for all.
 We urge elected officials to do what's right and take immediate action to protect the lives of homeless New Yorkers.

 STREETS & SAFETY

-However, DHS is still conducting sweeps, as shown by this recent sweep notice.
-If you see any sweep notices on the street or are impacted by a sweep, let us know.
-Further, the new nightly subway shutdown from 1am to 5am every day has involved the NYPD forcibly clearing subway trains and stations.
+However, DHS is still conducting sweeps, as shown by this sweep notice.
+Further, the nightly subway shutdown from 1am to 5am that began in May to “sanitize” trains every day has involved the NYPD forcibly clearing subway trains and stations.
+Volunteer outreach teams went out on several occasions to distribute blankets and food to unsheltered folks being violently kicked off from trains in the middle of the night.

 We join other advocates in calling for an immediate end to law enforcement sweeps, diversions, and targeting of homeless New Yorkers.
 City authorities must leave homeless folks free to protect themselves and practice social distancing as best they can.
 Empty hotel rooms and other vacant units in the city must be opened up to house the homeless, and food distribution at schools must include the homeless.
 Please read and share this open letter of demands for Cuomo and de Blasio signed by many homeless advocacy groups.